hirofumi0810/dotfiles/README.md

 ### Installation
 You can conduct setup by
 ```
-chmod +x setup.sh
 ./setup.sh
 ```

-or by commanding as follows:
+or by commanding step by step as follows:

 #### 1. homebrew
 ##### OSX